laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 ## Entities

 The database is organized around entity types that are familiar from single-cell analysis workflows.
-In LaminDB, these entity types map on biological ontologies and experimental registries through an adaptation of the Django ORM.
+In LaminDB, these entity types map to biological ontologies and experimental registries through an adaptation of the Django ORM.
 You can explore them on the UI and in the API reference:

 <!-- prettier-ignore -->
 Entity (click to explore) | Examples | Source